sebastianromerocruz/CS3113-material/lectures/transformations/README.md

 /* Some code... */

-const float GROWTH_FACTOR = 1.01f;  // growth rate of 1.0% per frame
+constexpr float GROWTH_FACTOR = 1.01f;  // growth rate of 1.0% per frame
-const float SHRINK_FACTOR = 0.99f;  // growth rate of -1.0% per frame
+constexpr float SHRINK_FACTOR = 0.99f;  // growth rate of -1.0% per frame
-const int MAX_FRAME = 40;           // this value is, of course, up to you
+constexpr int MAX_FRAME = 40;           // this value is, of course, up to you

 int g_frame_counter = 0;
 bool g_is_growing = true;